 This exceptional area which has captivated the world’s imagination throughout history, has been designated as an archaeological park and open museum.
 Visitors to the Park follow events spanning some 5000 years, beginning with the Canaanite (Bronze) Age and continuing through the days of the Israelite monarchy in the First Temple period.
 The splendors of the Second Temple and the impressive architecture of King Herod, dating to the second half of the first century BCE are a key element in the park, and the remains and monumental structures dating to the Christian and Muslim periods are clearly visible.

-Davidson Center, the Jerusalem Archaeological Park, is located nearby the Western Wall in the Old City.
-Davidson Center is one of the Jerusalem’s top tourist attractions due to its historical and archeological significance and, of course, its beauty.
+The Davidson Center, in the Jerusalem Archaeological Park, is located nearby the Western Wall in the Old City and is one of the Jerusalem’s top tourist attractions due to its historical and archaeological significance.
 You will find archaeological finds and displays from the First & Second Temple periods: the ancient city wall, the Temple’s staircase, a preserved ancient street, ritual immersion baths, and stores.

 Davidson Center is home to some of the most intriguing and important archaeological finds from the Second Temple period.
 Researchers have discovered a wide and impressive street nearby the Western Wall.
 Apparently, this street used to be the area’s main street and was visited frequently by pilgrims, tourists, and sages such as Rabbi Yohanan ben Zakkai and Rabbi Akiva.
 Walk the street’s paving stones and immerse yourself in the story of ancient Jerusalem where thousands of Jews walked 2000 years ago, making their way to Temple Mount.
 Walking the street, you will also notice huge stones.
 These stones were knocked from the walls of Temple Mount and have been lying there ever since.